I. Course Prefix/Number: MAT 250

 IV.
 Learning Objectives

-8. Evaluate indefinite and definite integrals.
+8. Evaluate indefinite and definite integrals, including those requiring substitutions.

 9. Use definite integrals to find area, average functional value, distance traveled, and total change.